nepafenac (Ophthalmic route)

 If your or your child's symptoms do not improve within a few days or if they become worse, check with your doctor.

 Using nepafenac may increase risk of having corneal (front part of the eye) problems, including keratitis.
-Stop using nepafenac and check with your eye doctor right away if you or your child have blurred vision, changes in vision, or eye redness, irritation, or pain while using nepafenac.
+Check with your eye doctor right away if you or your child have blurred vision, changes in vision, or eye redness, irritation, or pain while using nepafenac.

 Make sure your doctor knows if you are pregnant.
 Do not use nepafenac during the later part of a pregnancy, unless your doctor tells you to.